Indigenous student services

 The Moondani Toombadool Centre will be supporting Indigenous undergraduate or postgraduate students with a Lenovo Notebook to assist with their course as they commence their first or second year at Swinburne.
 Successful students will be awarded a Lenovo Thinkpad L390.

-Indigenous PAVE Transition Scholarship
+Indigenous VET Transition Scholarship

-The Moondani Toombadool Centre will be supporting an Indigenous student who has successfully completed a PAVE (Certificate I – IV, Diploma (including Unilink) and Advanced Diploma) course and is transitioning to a Higher Education course.
+The Moondani Toombadool Centre will be supporting an Indigenous student who has successfully completed a VET (Certificate I – IV, Diploma (including Unilink) and Advanced Diploma) course and is transitioning to a Higher Education course.

 Indigenous Accommodation Scholarship